+- Information security

+- Compliance

+- Legal risks

-- Acceptable loss
+- Brand trust

-- Credit ratings
+- Acceptable loss Credit ratings

 - KPI limits

 - Probabilistic measures

-- Oualitative measures
+- Qualitative measures

 - Balance sheet metrics.

 Key to your cyber posture is determining your RPO and RTO.

 Recovery Point Objective (RPO) indicates the amount of data (updated or created) that will be lost or need to be re-entered after an outage.
 RPO answers the question: If a disaster occurs between backups, can you afford to lose 10 minutes' worth of data updates?
 Or 10 hours?
 How about a full day?
 More?